microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 <br><img src="images/hall_ccw_sm.png">
 <br><img src="images/hall_sm_cw_ccw.png">

-<br> For Sinusoidal drive all three motor phases are continuously driven so there are no sectors, but the sensing algorithm is the same as in the Trapezoidal drive case.
+<br> For Sinusoidal drive, all three motor phases are continuously driven so there are no sectors, but the sensing algorithm is the same as in the Trapezoidal drive case.
 Based on the combination read from the Hall sensors the motor's rotor position can be estimated roughly every 60 electrical degrees.
 In this way,  the sensing and synchronization algorithms are unified for both Trapezoidal and Sinusoidal drive.

 #### Sensorless Mode